openhab/openhab-addons/bundles/org.openhab.binding.opensprinkler/README.md

 When using the `nextDuration` channel, it is advised to setup persistence (e.g. MapDB) in order to persist the value through restarts.

-The following is supported by the `device` thing, but only when connected using the http interface.
+The following channels are supported by the `device` thing.

 | Channel Type ID | Item Type              |    | Description                                                                        |
 |-----------------|------------------------|----|------------------------------------------------------------------------------------|